ppipada/flexigpt-app/docs/contributing/devsetup.md

 - Checkout code.
 - Init and checkout all submodules (currently only flatpak shared modules): `git submodule update --init --recursive`

-- Install base prerequisites:

-  - `node ^v22.19.0`, `go ^1.25` and `golangci-lint ^2.5.0`
-  - Pinned versions of these can be found in file at repo root named: `.tool-versions`.
-    - Recommended: use `asdf` to manage go and node base prerequisites.
-    - If you have asdf installed you can do `asdf install` to install all required versions of this project.
+- Install base prerequisites `node`, `go` and `golangci-lint`.
+Pinned versions of these can be found in file at repo root named: `.tool-versions`.
+Recommended: use `asdf` to manage the base prerequisites.
+If you have asdf installed you can do `asdf install` to install all required versions of this project.

 - Install pnpm packages